 - How your home is used.
-If your home is used for business purposes or is left unoccupied for long periods of time, you’ll likely pay more for coverage.
+If your home is left unoccupied or used for business purposes, you’ll likely pay more for coverage.

 - The location of your home.
 Insurance providers draw on claims data, crime rates, risk of flood and fire among other factors to help assess the level of risk each location presents.
 Homes in high-risk areas will cost more to insure.